TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 4/Jeremiah 4.25.md

 ---

-I beheld, and, lo, there was no man, and all the birds of the heavens were fled.
+I saw, and behold, there was no man, and all the birds of the sky had fled.